gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks, in any case the mechanism for key management MUST be detailed in the specification for that protection engine.

-Out-of-band communication between protection engines MAY exploit the Flags byte provided by the CRYPTO chunk header (see
+The protection engines MAY exploit the Flags byte provided by the CRYPTO chunk header (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) for its needs.
-{{sctp-Crypto-chunk-newchunk-crypt-struct}}).

 Details of the use of Flags, if different from what described in the current document, MUST be specified in the Protection Engine Specification document for that specific protection engine.